TelepathicGrunt/Bumblezone/README.txt

     (V.1.0.1 Changes) (1.15.2 Minecraft)

   	Teleportation:
-·Fixed teleportation not working when trying to enter The Bumblezone in a non-Overworld dimension.
+·Fixed teleportation not working when trying to enter The Bumblezone from a non-Overworld dimension.

 	Config:
-·Added config option to force exiting The Bumblezone to place you into the Overworld.
+·Added config option to make exiting The Bumblezone always place you into the Overworld.

     (V.1.0.0 Changes) (1.15.2 Minecraft)